 - showing hazard awareness and planning skills

 - making use of engine braking when appropriate

 Become an eco-safe driver and drive more efficiently

-Eco-safe driving is a recognised and proven style of driving that contributes to road safety whilst reducing fuel consumption and emissions.
-One of the main factors in increasing road safety is the emphasis on planning ahead so that you are prepared in advance for potential hazards.
-By increasing your hazard perception and planning skills you can make maximum use of your vehicle’s momentum, engine braking and engine torque and, by doing this, can reduce fuel consumption and damage to the environment.
+Eco-safe driving is a recognised and proven style of driving that contributes to road safety whilst reducing fuel use and emissions.
+One of the main factors in increasing road safety is the emphasis on planning ahead so that you are prepared beforehand for potential hazards.
+By increasing your hazard perception and planning skills you can make maximum use of your vehicle’s momentum, engine braking and engine torque and, by doing this, can reduce fuel use and damage to the environment.

 Firstly, always consider if you need to use your vehicle for the journey.
 Ask yourself could you walk, cycle or take public transport instead.

 When you do need to use your vehicle, follow these tips as a guide to safe driving for economy:

 - check your tyres regularly and keep at recommended pressure